SAP-samples/teched2023-AD264/exercises/ex1/README.md

 - *Customers* can create *Incidents* (either directly or via agents)
 - *Incidents* have a title, a status and and urgency level
-- *Incidents* contain a *Conversation* history consiting of several messages
+- *Incidents* contain a *Conversation* history consisting of several messages

 <p>